GP consultation hour: Health Centre for Asylum Seekers

 When they arrive, we always offer asylum seekers a medical intake.
 It is not compulsory.
 And if an asylum seeker comes from a country with an increased risk of tuberculosis (TB), like Eritrea or Ethiopia?
 Then he or she will undergo a compulsory TB check.
 To establish the risk of TB, we use the data from the KNCV Tuberculosis Foundation.

-The Municipal Health Service (GGD) is responsible for public healthcare for asylum seekers, just like it is for all other inhabitants of the Netherlands.
-This care includes the prevention and treatment of infectious diseases, providing health information and pediatrichealthcare (JGZ), among other things.
+The Municipal Health Service (GGD GHOR) is responsible for public healthcare for asylum seekers, just like it is for all other inhabitants of the Netherlands.
+This care includes the pediatrichealthcare (JGZ), treatment and prevention of infectious diseases and providing health information, among other things.

 The GGD provides group information in every reception centre about different themes, such as self-care and psychological and sexual health.
 The GGD also carries out the compulsory TB check upon arrival, for asylum seekers from countries where TB is common.